 J. Employees; Prohibition Against Employees Playing.
-All persons who operate or conduct, or assist in operating or conducting, a bingo game or Class III gaming shall be employees of Pojoaque Gaming, Inc. or the Manager and shall wear legible tags evidencing their names and the legend of the Pueblo.
-No employee of Pojoaque Gaming, Inc. or the Manager may play any bingo game or Class III Gaming or win any prize or thing of value during his or her employment and for ninety (90) days after termination of such employment.
+All persons who operate or conduct, or assist in operating or conducting, a bingo game or Class III gaming shall be employees of Pueblo of Pojoaque-owned gaming instrumentalities or Pueblo of Pojoaque-owned gaming corporations or the Managers shall wear legible tags evidencing their names and the legend of the Pueblo.
+The Commission shall establish policies to regulate the playing of bingo, Class II and Class III games by employees of Pueblo of Pojoaque-owned gaming instrumentalities or Pueblo of Pojoaque-owned gaming corporations.
+Under no circumstances shall surveillance employees be allowed to play any casino games.

 K. Qualification for Employment; Testing.
-Employees of Pojoaque Gaming, Inc. and the Manager shall be of good moral character, shall not have been convicted of any felony or gaming offense, and, as a condition of their contract of employment, shall agree to any lawful means of testing for truthfulness, including but not limited to polygraph testing, at any time and without prior notice, concerning the handling, collection, and/or disbursement of gross receipts.
-No person shall be employed by Pojoaque Gaming, Inc. or the Manager, whose prior activities, criminal record if any, reputation, habits, or associations pose a threat to the public interest or to the effective regulation and control of gaming, or create or enhance the dangers of unsuitable, unfair, or illegal practices, methods, and activities in the operation or conduct of gaming or the carrying on of the business and financial arrangements incidental thereto.
+Employees of Pueblo of Pojoaque-owned gaming instrumentalities or Pueblo of Pojoaque-owned gaming corporations and the Managers shall be of good moral character, shall not have been convicted of any gaming offense, and as a condition of their contract of employment, shall agree to any lawful means of testing for truthfulness, including but not limited to polygraph testing, at any time and without prior notice, concerning the handling, collection, and/or disbursement of gross receipts.
+No person shall be employed by Pueblo of Pojoaque-owned gaming instrumentalities or Pueblo of Pojoaque-owned gaming corporations or the Managers, whose prior activities, criminal record if any, reputation, habits, or associations pose a threat to the public interest or to the effective regulation and control of gaming, or create or enhance the dangers of unsuitable, unfair, or illegal practices, methods, and activities in the operation or conduct of gaming or the carrying on of the business and financial arrangements incidental thereto.

 L. Preference in Employment.
-Members of the Pueblo and their spouses and children shall receive preference in employment and advancement if they meet the qualifications for employment with Pojoaque Gaming, Inc. and the Manager.
+Members of the Pueblo and their spouses and children shall receive preference in employment and advancement if they meet the qualifications for employment with Pueblo of Pojoaque-owned gaming instrumentalities or Pueblo of Pojoaque-owned gaming corporations and the Managers.

 M. Personnel Policies.
-Pojoaque Gaming, Inc. and the Manager shall adopt written personnel policies that shall be provided to each employee; these shall provide an informal grievance procedure and shall provide for an employee's right to receive a written statement of reasons for dismissal in the event such employee is dismissed.
+Pueblo of Pojoaque-owned gaming instrumentalities or Pueblo of Pojoaque-owned gaming corporations and the Managers shall adopt written personnel policies that shall be provided to each employee; these shall provide an informal grievance procedure and shall provide for an employee's right to receive a written statement of reason for dismissal in the event such employee is dismissed.

 N. Hiring and Training of Employees.
-Pojoaque Gaming, Inc. and the Manager shall provide sufficient training to all employees and shall provide for employees who are members of the Pueblo training programs with specified timelines which will enable members of the Pueblo to acquire the experience and skills necessary to become managers and supervisors in bingo games and Class III Gaming operated by Pojoaque Gaming, Inc.
+Pueblo of Pojoaque-owned gaming instrumentalities or Pueblo of Pojoaque-owned gaming corporations and their Managers shall provide sufficient training to all employees and shall provide for employees who are members of the Pueblo training programs with specified timelines which will enable members of the Pueblo to acquire the experience and skills necessary to become Managers and supervisors in bingo games and Class III Gaming operated by Pueblo of Pojoaque-owned gaming instrumentalities or Pueblo of Pojoaque-owned gaming corporations.

-0. Expenses of Training Employees.
-The expense of providing training to members of the Pueblo and to their spouses and children shall be an operating expense of Pojoaque Gaming, Inc. and the Manager.
+O. Expenses of Training Employees.
+The expense of providing training to members of the Pueblo and to their spouses and children shall be an operating expense of Pueblo of Pojoaque-owned gaming instrumentalities or Pueblo of Pojoaque-owned gaming corporations.